Florida man attempts Guinness World Record for longest run on a treadmill

 It's one that aligns perfectly with that of Palm Beach County residents Maria Ochoa and Camilo Villegas, a professional golfer.

-The couple lost their daughter Mia at the age of 2 last July to brain cancer.
+The couple lost their daughter Mia at the age of two last July to brain cancer.

 "We have always been very inspired about people giving their best in any field that it is in their life and Jason for sure is doing that.
 And he’s giving an amazing example to all of us and his story is also very inspiring so it’s a perfect match for the foundation," said Maria Ochoca, Founder of Mia's Miracles.